gatsbyjs/gatsby/docs/blog/2018-06-08-life-after-layouts/index.md

   <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Coming soon to Gatsby v2: Ludicrous mode data hot reloading ;-)<a href="https://t.co/by1PyOYXc0">https://t.co/by1PyOYXc0</a><br><br>(note, this gif is not sped up at all) <a href="https://t.co/hFIYMbpalN">pic.twitter.com/hFIYMbpalN</a></p>&mdash; Gatsby (@gatsbyjs) <a href="https://twitter.com/gatsbyjs/status/974507205121617920?ref_src=twsrc%5Etfw">March 16, 2018</a></blockquote>

-* We can make GraphQL queries anywhere in our app using [`StaticQuery`](https://next.gatsbyjs.org/docs/static-query/)
+* We can now add GraphQL queries to any component in our app (not just page components) using [`StaticQuery`](https://next.gatsbyjs.org/docs/static-query/)
 * Upgraded to the latest versions of React, Babel, Webpack, and other libraries Gatsby depends on
 * Better support for CSS inlining and splitting, which will boost performance